Crime, Justice and Society Seminars

-This semester, Edinburgh Law School welcomes Máximo Sozzo from the Universidad Nacional del Litoral in Argentina as a MacCormick Fellow.
+This semester, Edinburgh Law School welcomed Máximo Sozzo from the Universidad Nacional del Litoral in Argentina as a MacCormick Fellow.
 Maximo is a leading figure in the current movement for a Southern Criminology and works on comparative penal politics in Latin America.
 Máximo recently published an edited collection, Prisons, Inmates and Governance in Latin America (Palgrave, 2022), which presents a detailed exploration of various prison governance contexts across nine countries in the Latin American region, aiming to contribute to a decolonized dialogue of prison studies between the Global North and South.
-At this event, we will discuss Máximo's work with special contributions from readers highlighting different aspects of the book.
-You are invited to join us for this book discussion, and for a drinks reception after.
+The event discussed Máximo's work with special contributions from readers highlighting different aspects of the book.

 The dominance of suspended prison sentences in post-communist Europe: Causes, consequences and pitfalls

 29 March 2023 at 16:00 (GMT) - Virtual Event